 Note how HelloSign offers the opportunity to get started right away with their service or explore their product in more depth (they even off a bonus course registration CTA at the bottom!).

-For volunteer programs, the options might meaning offering two choices to visitor — to start their application or browse volunteer opportunities.
-By offering two levels of choice — one more direct and one that involves more research, you still give your audience something to do on the page that engages them where they are at.
+For volunteer programs, this might mean offering two choices to visitor — to start their application or browse volunteer opportunities.
+By offering two levels of choice, one direct and one that involves more research, you still give your audience something to do on the page that engages them at their level.

-3. Highlight the best (your preferred) choice.
 You can accomplish this with size, color, and text.
-Note how we emphasize the best deal for future VolunteerPro members on our join page simply by making that choice look slightly different.
+See how we emphasize the best deal for future VolunteerPro members on our join page simply by popping out that choice.

-4. Include plenty of white space around your call to action.
-When we cram too much content onto a page, the reader will have a hard time determining what to read first and which content is the most important.
+When we cram too much content onto a page, the reader has a hard time determining what to look at first and which content is the most important.
 Be sure to include white space around your CTA, so the eye is naturally drawn to it.

 Crisis Text Line employs pro-level design principles by simplifying their content and leaving white space around their CTA.

-5. Use symmetry with the other page elements to make it easier on the eye.
-Looks how AARP’s Create the Good website offers balance by aligning the call to action with a banner photo.
+Use symmetry with the other page elements to make it easier on the eye.
+Look how AARP’s Create the Good website offers balance by aligning the call to action with a banner photo.